SDGGiesbrecht/SDGCommandLine/README.md

 ## Features

-- Automatic parsing of options and subcommands.
+- Automatic parsing of options and subcommands
-- Automatic `help` subcommand.
+- Automatic `help` subcommand
-- Testable output.
+- Testable output
+- Colour formatting tools
+  - Automatic `•no‐colour` option
-- Localizable interface.
+- Interface localization
+  - Automatic `set‐language` subcommand to set language preferences.
+  - Automatic `•language` option to run in a specific language only once.

 (For a list of related projecs, see [here](Documentation/Related%20Projects.md).) <!--Skip in Jazzy-->